vivaria/edisonrul.ing/docs/source/cards/the-agent-of-creation-venus.md

-# THE AGENT OF CREATION - VENUS
+# The Agent Of Creation - Venus

 *   You can activate "The Agent of Creation - Venus"' effect multiple times in the same turn.
 *   You get the "Mystical Shine Ball" when "The Agent of Creation - Venus"' effect resolves.